 GRADES: Students are evaluated according to mastery of grade level of standards.
 Students will be assessed on each standard.
 In Kindergarten through grade 2, a Standards based report card will be used.
-The progress key will have the following marks: 4=Exceeding the standard (where applicable), 3= Meeting the Standard, 2=Approaching the Standard, or 1=Well below the Standard.
+The progress key will have the following marks M=Meets the Standard: Student consistently meets grade level expectations independently.
+P=Progressing Toward Standard: Student is progressing towards meeting grade level expectations.
+N=Needs Improvement: Student is not meeting grade level expectations.
 Watch for comments on report cards for specific explanations.